 Review Volunteer Alexia Lamorgese Nepal Kathmandu Health Care Program

-- How was the local Coordinator and the staff and the support provided in-country?
+- How were the local Coordinator and the staff and the support provided in-country?

 - What was the most surprising thing you experienced while in the program?

-- What was most difficult thing you experienced while in the program?
+- What was the most difficult thing you experienced while in the program?